snowplow/documentation/docs/getting-started-on-snowplow-open-source/quick-start/index.md

 Create a new cluster, following the [Databricks documentation](https://docs.databricks.com/clusters/create.html), with the following settings:

-* the runtime version must be 13.0 or greater
+* the runtime version must be 13.0 or greater (but not 13.1 or 13.2)
 * single node cluster
 * "smallest" size node type
 * auto-terminate after 30 minutes.